 Managing Large Classes

-Managing large classes — typically 30 or more students — requires deliberate strategies to maximise learning opportunities, ensure participation, and maintain order.
+Managing large classes, typically 30 or more students, requires deliberate strategies to maximise learning opportunities, ensure participation, and maintain order.
 Hess (2001) argues that large classes are not inherently worse than small ones; they present different challenges that demand different approaches.
-The key shift: from teacher-centred instruction to structured student-centred interaction.
+The key shift is from teacher-centred instruction to structured student-centred interaction.

 Core Principles